 2. CYLINDRICAL THROAT:

 It is middle part of the venturimeter and has lowest cross sectional area.
 The length is equal to diameter of throat.
-Generally the diameter of the throat is 1/4 to 3/4 of the diameter of the inlet pipe, but mostly it is ½ of the diameter of the pipe.
+Generally the diameter of the throat is 1/4 to 3/4 of the diameter of the inlet pipe, but mostly it is ½ of the diameter of the pipe. diameter.
+The diameter of the throat remains same through out its length.
 The diameter of throat cannot reduce to its minimum suitable value because if cross sectional area decrease velocity increase and pressure decreases.
 This decrease in pressure goes below the vapour pressure which results in cavitation.
 To avoid cavitation a limited value of diameter is preferred.

 3. DIVERGING SECTIONS/CONE: